5K Training Explained: What Is Zone 1 / The Recovery Zone?

 Use our free calculator to find your exact heart rate zones.

-Why Elite Runners Swear by Zone 1
+Why Elite Runners Use Zone 1

 Elite athletes use Zone 1 to: